schulle4u/yellow-helloworld/README.md

 **TODO:** *Show how your extension can be configured.
 Describe settings and files that can be adjusted.*

+## Acknowledgments

+This extension includes feedback by Anna, Giovanni, Mark and Steffen.
+Thanks for the great work.

+**TODO:** *Mention libraries and services that you include.
+Give them the recognition they deserve.*

 ## Installation

 [Download extension](https://github.com/schulle4u/yellow-helloworld/archive/main.zip) and copy ZIP file into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-**TODO:** *Change the link to your own repository.
-Mention libraries that you include and services that you use.*
+**TODO:** *Change the download link to your own repository.*

 ## Developer